3 PR Tips Revealed from Industry Professionals

 We have all seen influencers taking over our screens, wearing or representing brands that they’re trying to sell us.
 But what are the secrets behind successful influencer marketing?
 Ilaria Severi, the Marketing and Communications Manager of Creative Clicks used to work in influencer marketing and stimulated great conversation on the topic.
 The industry is fast-moving and there is an overwhelming amount of influencers for every audience.
 The key is finding the right one for you, of course.
 But the key is finding someone who will represent and connect with your clientele authentically.

-Quint Dekker, the PR Manager of Sony, was honest about his personal experience with influencers.
+Quint Dekker, the PR Manager of Sony, while sharing his PR tips, was honest about his personal experience with influencers.
 They work with influencers a lot and the one thing that they have taken away from this experience is the importance of creating a trusting relationship.
 Each person is different and it’s no use to just know about their social media presence.
 Sony values forming a bond with their influencers above all else.
 As Sony has a product that is widely used (or needed) by influencers, they can send out samples without having to push for a good review.
 They create a relationship through the product so they don’t work with your competition a week later.
 You should be training your influencers the same way you train your employees, they’re working for your company after all.

 There is nothing too sexy about B2B marketing so it can prove to be a difficult fleet.
 Even if the product is a “hot topic”, selling it to a business must take a different angle.
 With a few press reviews here and there, they tend not to focus very much on Marketing.
 They sell a good product, the word gets around and businesses come there way to find out more.
 Remy Ludo Gieling editor and chief of Sprout, a magazine specializing in startups, scale ups and f*ck ups, shares that a good press is always stories in a magazine, whether that be a compelling product or management related experiences.

 The conversation slowly shifted from a public discussion to intimate conversations.
-Some dived deeper into topics and some just got excited about the weekend, but everyone lingered, talking for a while.
+Some dived deeper into topics and PR tips, and some just got excited about the weekend, but everyone lingered, talking for a while.
 The breakfasts are truly a great place to meet new people and relax in an intimate setting, and who doesn’t love complimentary coffee bright and early.
 The PRLab Breakfast is an excellent way to meet your peers and hear about their challenges in the field.
 If you think you would be a good addition to conversations such as these, apply to be a part of the next session through the form on our Breakfasts page.
 A big thank you to Epicenter Amsterdam for hosting this incredible breakfast in the perfect environment.
 Don’t forget to sign up for our newsletter to stay up to date on exclusive tips like these.